John Doerr

-L. John Doerr (born June 29, 1951) is an American investor and venture capitalist at Kleiner Perkins in Menlo Park, California.
+Louis John Doerr (born June 29, 1951) is an American investor and venture capitalist at Kleiner Perkins in Menlo Park, California.
 In February 2009, Doerr was appointed a member of the President's Economic Recovery Advisory Board to provide the President and his administration with advice and counsel in trying to fix America's economic downturn.
-Forbes ranked Doerr as the 40th richest person in tech in 2017, and as of August 1, 2023, as the 146th richest person in the world, with a net worth of US$11.9 billion.
 Doerr is the author of Measure What Matters, a book about goal-setting, and Speed & Scale: An Action Plan for Solving Our Climate Crisis Now.

-In 2022, John and his wife Ann collaborated with Stanford University to launch its first new school in about 70 years: Stanford Doerr School of Sustainability.
+In 2022, John and his wife Ann collaborated with Stanford University to launch its first new school in approximately 70 years: Stanford Doerr School of Sustainability.
+Forbes ranked Doerr as the 40th wealthiest person in tech in 2017, and as of August 1, 2023, as the 146th wealthiest person in the world, with a net worth of US$11.9 billion.

-Early life
+Early life and education

-Doerr was born in St. Louis, Missouri.
+Louis John Doerr was born in St. Louis, Missouri, United States on June 29, 1951, as the son of a German immigrant.
 One of five siblings, Doerr graduated from Chaminade College Preparatory School in St. Louis.
 Doerr obtained a B.S. and an M.E.E. degree in electrical engineering from Rice University and an MBA from Harvard Business School in 1976.

 Career

 Doerr joined Intel Corporation in 1974 just as the firm was developing the 8080 8-bit microprocessor.
 He eventually became one of Intel's most successful salespeople.
 He also holds several patents for memory devices.
 In 1980, Doerr was offered a job with Kleiner Perkins.
 Intel president Andrew Grove told him, "John, venture capital, that's not a real job.
 It's like being a real estate agent."

 He joined Kleiner Perkins that year, and since then has directed the distribution of venture capital funding to technology companies including Compaq, Netscape, Symantec, Sun Microsystems, drugstore.com, Amazon.com, Intuit, Macromedia, and Google.

+Doerr introduced the idea of Objectives and key results (OKRs) to Google.

 Doerr has backed entrepreneurs, including Larry Page, Sergey Brin, and Eric Schmidt of Google; Jeff Bezos of Amazon.com; and Scott Cook and Bill Campbell of Intuit.